ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Returning from a Leave

-Students who do not return from a long-term leave of absence within the approved period for which the leave was granted will be considered as having withdrawn from the program.
+Students who do not return from a leave of absence within the approved period for which the leave was granted will be considered as having withdrawn from the program.
 To be reconsidered for graduate study, students must formally apply to their program of interest, including the submission of an application, the nonrefundable application fee and any necessary application materials.

 Forms/Instructions